Sworkit Review: Our Personal Experience With This App

 The app lost points in their opinion because its workouts don’t scale in difficulty based on your fitness level like some of its competitors did.

 Speaking of competitors, let’s look closer at the apps that rival Sworkfit to see what selling points they each offer.

 There’s no shortage of apps available that promise to whip you into shape at home, but do any stand out from the rest?
 The chart below highlights the key details of a few of the most prominent subscription fitness programs in the industry.

 This chart shows that there are a number of workout options available via app at a subscription price of $10–$20 each month.
-Daily Burn, Aaptiv and Peloton Digital give you access to on-demand classes filmed or recorded with professional fitness trainers, while TB12 and Sworkit offer more options for customizing your workouts by choosing the types of moves you want to complete.
+Daily Burn, Aaptiv and Peloton Digital Membership give you access to on-demand classes filmed or recorded with professional fitness trainers.

-Each of the fitness apps we looked at offer workouts that require minimal outside equipment, though Aaptiv, Peloton Digital, and TB12 might seem the most limited if you don’t have access to the specialty equipment that some of the workouts call for, like hand weights or a spin bike.
+Each of the fitness apps we looked at offer workouts that require minimal outside equipment, though Aaptiv, and Peloton App might seem the most limited if you don’t have access to the specialty equipment that some of the workouts call for, like hand weights or a spin bike.

 A smart consideration is to determine whether you’re looking for the vibe of a group fitness class or prefer the sense that you are working with a personal trainer.

 Daily Burn, Aaptiv and Peloton App workouts are designed to capture the enthusiasm of working out with other people, and some of the classes offered are filmed during real studio workouts.